riteshrajd/AHK/README.md

 This key remapper is available for both Windows (via AutoHotkey) and Linux (via a Python script).
 Please follow the instructions for your operating system.

-### 🐧 Linux (Fedora)
+### 🐧 Linux (Fedora/Debian/Arch)

-The Python script uses the `evdev` library to read keyboard input directly.
-You'll need to install this dependency and grant your user the correct permissions.
+The Python script uses the `evdev` library to intercept and inject input events.
+It requires root permissions to grab the keyboard device exclusively.

 1.  **Install the Dependency**: The script requires the `evdev` Python library.
-Open a terminal and install it using pip:
     ```bash
+    # Fedora
+    sudo dnf install python3-evdev
+    # OR via pip (globally or in a venv)
-    pip install evdev
+    sudo pip install evdev
     ```

-2.  **Run the Script**: After logging back in, navigate to the repository folder and run the Python script:
+2.  **Run the Script**: Navigate to the repository folder and run the script with `sudo`:
     ```bash
-    python3 key_remapper.py
+    sudo python3 key_remapper.py
     ```
-    The script will now run without `sudo` and will continue running in that terminal until you stop it (`Ctrl+C`).
+    *Note: The script must be run as root to grab the input device successfully.*

-3.  **(Optional) Run on Startup**: To have the script run automatically every time you log in, you can add it to your desktop environment's "Startup Applications."
+3.  **(Optional) Run on Startup**: To run this automatically, you will need to create a systemd service or add a sudo-enabled command to your startup applications (configuring `sudoers` to allow this script without a password is recommended for startup automation).

 ### 🪟 Windows